MJKWoolnough/gedcom/README.md

 }
 ```

-EventDetail is a GEDCOM structure type
+EventDetail is a GEDCOM structure type.

 #### type EventTypeCitedFrom